MrHedmad/kerblam-paper/src/main.typ

 )

 Kerblam! is a command-line tool written in Rust that incentivizes researchers to use a common, standardized filesystem structure, adopt containerization technologies to perform data analysis, leverage remote file storage when possible, and package and make container images publicly available to re-run pipelines for reproducibility purposes (see @fig:kerblam:flow).
-These aims try to uphold and promote the principles described above.
+These aims try to allow and promote the principles described above.

-The skeleton of the project layout implemented by Kerblam! can be seen in @fig:kerblam:layout.
+The most basic skeleton of the project layout implemented by Kerblam! can be seen in @fig:kerblam:layout.
 The `kerblam.toml` file contains configuration information for Kerblam! and marks the folder as a Kerblam-managed project.
 Kerblam! provides a number of utility features _out of the box_ on projects that adapt to the layout presented in @fig:kerblam:layout or on any project provided proper configuration.